Sands of Time (Jay and the Americans album)

 Sands of Time is the seventh studio album by Jay and the Americans released on March 15, 1969.
 The album went to #51 on the Billboard 200 chart, reached #30 on the Cashbox chart, and #47 in Canada.

 The song "This Magic Moment" hit #6 on the Billboard Hot 100, #1 in Canada, and was the group's first top ten hit in over three years.
 The song "Hushabye" hit #62 (#42 Canada), and "When You Dance" went to #70 in 1969 (#40 Canada).
-The album was conducted and arranged by Thomas Kaye.
+The album was conducted and arranged by Thomas Jefferson Kaye.
 Following the release of the similarly-themed follow-up album Wax Museum in 1970, "Sands of Time" was reissued under the title Wax Museum, Vol. 2.

+Background and recording

+The string and horn arrangements for Sands of Time, which are credited on the album to simply "You know who you are", were done on some tracks by Thomas Jefferson Kaye and on the others by Walter Becker and Donald Fagen.
+Becker and Fagen were retained as songwriters by JATA Enterprises, a production and publishing company founded by the members of Jay and the Americans, but labels were not interested in their songs and so Jay and the Americans member Kenny Vance gave them the arranging job to provide them with income.
+Becker and Fagen had no experience with instrumental arrangements, and so they purchased and read some books on arranging before starting work on the album.

+Reception

+In a retrospective review, Greg Adams of Allmusic commented that Sands of Time was devoted to the doo wop songs from Jay and the Americans' past, but informed by contemporary folk-rock vocal groups, updating the oldies tunes such that they could never be confused with the original recordings.
+He summed it up as "an entertaining and paradoxically forward-looking bit of nostalgia."